PPC Services

 Your web pages can only appear to users in search results if Google can crawl your website and follow your links.
 However, they can only do this if you have the right link formats in place.

 Not sure if you’re using the right format for your links?
-Speak to your developer or SEO agency and ask them to check your link attributes, and update any that aren’t following the a href structure.
+Speak to your developer or SEO services agency and ask them to check your link attributes, and update any that aren’t following the a href structure.

 While we’re on the subject, this is also a good opportunity to make sure that all of your links aren’t a nofollow link with the “rel=nofollow” tag.